Prisoner abuse: Enhanced interrogation

-Collective punishment

-After a September 2020 incident inside the Scorpion Prison in the Tora Prison complex of Egypt, where four inmates and four officers died, the authorities opted to collectively punish all the 800-900 prisoners.
-They reconstructed all the cells into rooms of psychological torture, leaving no source of ventilation and electricity.
-The inmates were also strictly kept from communicating to the others.

 Right to health

-According to international laws, a State is liable to ensure prisoners’ right to receive health care.
+According to international laws, a State is liable to ensure prisoners' right to receive health care.
 Prison authorities are fully responsible to provide proper medical treatment to the detainees and ensure their well-being.

 COVID-19 pandemic

 During the COVID-19 pandemic, the overcrowded Jaw prison of Bahrain witnessed a major COVID-19 outbreak.
 Several prisoners were confirmed to be infected with the virus, while the authorities failed to facilitate them with proper preventive medical supplies, including face masks or hand sanitizers, and conducting regular screening tests.
-The authorities fell short of ensuring prisoners’ rights to health and following the rules of treating prisoners.
+The authorities fell short of ensuring prisoners' rights to health and following the rules of treating prisoners.
 One of the main concerns had been the extensive population of the prison, which made social distancing impossible.
 On 9 June 2021, an inmate of Jaw prison, Husain Barakat, died due to COVID-19 complications.
-Even after the pandemic, Bahrain’s Jaw prison remained controversial, where prisoners’ rights of health continued to be violated.
+Even after the pandemic, Bahrain's Jaw prison remained controversial, where prisoners' rights of health continued to be violated.
 In June 2022, Amnesty International reported that Bahraini authorities failed to respond to the inmates suffering with tuberculosis.
-Prison authorities constantly disregarded the prisoners with symptoms and didn’t allow them to get tested for the airborne disease.
+Prison authorities constantly disregarded the prisoners with symptoms and did not allow them to get tested for the airborne disease.
 Some of the prisoners were called back to the prison after they were confirmed of being infected in the hospital.
 One of the prisoners, Ahmed Jaber, was not sent to the hospital until he was semi-paralysed after being sick for 11 months.